wesaraw/grocery-app-and-list/README.md

 - Meal Chooser for per-user weekly overrides
   (ported from v1 `mealChooser.js` and noted in Upgrade Notes lines 164‑171)
+- Bulk meal import from XML with default inventory creation (ported from v1 `mealImport.js` and Upgrade Notes lines 243‑249).
+  See [docs/meal-import.md](docs/meal-import.md) for XML format and default item behavior.
 - Unified storage service with validation, migrations, and optional caching
 - Offline-friendly test fixtures
 - Import path for v1 legacy data